aashwiyuja/AI-Resume-Scanner/Documentation_Overview.md

 - **Advanced Authentication**: Implement OAuth or similar for secure login.
 - **Cloud Deployment**: Host the app on platforms like Heroku, AWS, or Azure for scalability.

-## Observations from the Project (Result)
+## Observations from the Project
 - **NLP is powerful** but requires careful tuning to extract meaningful insights.
-- **User experience matters**—Streamlit helped build a clean, intuitive interface.
+- **User experience matters**  Streamlit helped build a clean, intuitive interface.
 - **Randomized suggestions** are helpful but could be improved with personalization.
-- **Data quality is key**—resumes vary widely in format and content, so preprocessing is crucial.
+- **Data quality is key** resumes vary widely in format and content, so preprocessing is crucial.

 ## Recommendations & Improvements
 - **Improve Skill Matching**: Use semantic similarity or embeddings for better accuracy.